Eye Care & Designer Frames in Winnipeg North (McPhillips)

 Several medical conditions, including those mentioned above, may begin with no discernible symptoms.
 Left undiagnosed or untreated, they can quickly become serious or even life-threatening.
 The earlier a condition is discovered, the better the outcome.

-Make sure to schedule a comprehensive eye exam with Anderson Family Vision Care in Winnipeg North, even if you’re not experiencing any obvious vision problems.
+Make sure to schedule a comprehensive eye exam with Anderson Family Vision Care in Winnipeg North (McPhillips), even if you’re not experiencing any obvious vision problems.
 Eye exams are a simple yet important way to protect your eye and general health.

 - A: It’s important to have regular eye exams every one or two years, or as recommended by your eye doctor.
 Children should also have regular eye exams so that any vision-related problems are detected early on.